ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-custom-sensitive-info-type-edm.md

 ms.audience: Admin
 ms.topic: article
 ms.service: O365-seccomp
-ms.date: 05/02/2019
+ms.date: 05/07/2019
 localization_priority: Priority
 ms.collection:
 - M365-security-compliance
 search.appverid:
 - MOE150
 - MET150
-description: "Create custom sensitive information types with Exact Data Match."
+description: "Create custom sensitive information types with Exact Data Match based classification."
 ---

-# Create custom sensitive information types with Exact Data Match (EDM) (Preview)
+# Create custom sensitive information types with Exact Data Match based classification (Preview)

 ## Overview

 With Office 365 for business, you can define [custom sensitive information types](custom-sensitive-info-types.md) that you can use to help prevent people from inadvertently or inappropriately sharing sensitive data within your organization.
 You can [use the Security & Compliance Center](create-a-custom-sensitive-information-type.md) or [use PowerShell](create-a-custom-sensitive-information-type-in-scc-powershell.md) to define a custom sensitive information type based on patterns, evidence (evidence includes keywords like *employee*, *badge*, *ID*, and so on), character proximity (how close evidence is to characters in a particular pattern), and confidence levels.

 But what if you wanted a custom sensitive information type that uses exact data values, instead of patterns and proximity?
-With Exact Data Match (EDM) classification, you can create a custom sensitive information type that:
+With Exact Data Match (EDM) based classification, you can create a custom sensitive information type that:
 - is dynamic (refreshable daily or weekly);
 - is more scalable;
 - results in fewer false-positives;